hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/set.md

 |Value|Definition|
 |:----|:---------|
-attr_name | The name by which the function will be invoked dataset_name | The dataset to perform action on
+attr_name | The name by which the function will be invoked.
+SET | Required.
+dataset_name | The dataset to perform action on. field_name | Fields in the dataset.
+[elem1, .... , elemN] | Values to create a set from.

 <br>